SDG4 Seminar 2025 "Leadership in Education"

 Development needs for ECE leadership- global and local perspectives

-• Elina Fonsen (University of Jyväskylä), Hannele Roponen (City of Helsinki), Matshediso Modise (University of South Africa), Tuelo Matjokana (University of Pretoria)
+• Elina Fonsen (University of Jyväskylä), Hannele Roponen (City of Helsinki), Tuelo Matjokana, and Matshediso Modise (University of South Africa)

 In our presentation we will discuss development needs of ECE leadership in global and specific local needs in South Africa and Finland.
 Our theoretical approach is based on Pedagogical Leadership theory, that can be understood as a broad concept including the ECE leader's various actions supporting the implementation of the aims of curriculum and the quality of pedagogical work.
 In order to interpret the curriculum and lead its implementation in the constantly changing work environment, ECE leaders require strong educational knowledge.
 Furthermore, the ability to develop and support distributed pedagogical leadership with teachers is essential.